tomstoll/PyZBC2014/README.md

 ```

 # Usage
-PyZBC2014 defines two function, `sim_ihc_zbc2014` and `sim_anrate_zbc2014`, to simulate inner-hair-cell (IHC) potentials from sound-pressure waveforms or AN instantaneous rates from IHC potentials, respectively.
+PyZBC2014 defines two functions, `sim_ihc_zbc2014` and `sim_anrate_zbc2014`, to simulate inner-hair-cell (IHC) potentials from sound-pressure waveforms or AN instantaneous rates from IHC potentials, respectively.
 Comparing to the origianl MATLAB/Mex implementation of the 2014 model, these behave similarly to the `IHCAN` and `Synapse` functions, respectively, with some small differences in behavior and some improvements in quality-of-life.

 ## Simulate IHC response